-It’s never really occurred to me before now to visit the National Museum of Ireland – Country Life.
-I’d heard of it of course, but it just seemed like a bit of a strange location for one of our national museums.
-We found ourselves in the area and decided to pop in for a look.
+The National Museum of Ireland – Country Life is the only branch of the National Museum outside Dublin and although we knew of it, we’d never had the opportunity to visit.
+It always seemed like a bit of a strange location for one of our national museums but we found ourselves in the area and decided to pop in for a look.
+We were glad we did.
 We really enjoyed the visit.

 Where is the National Museum of Ireland: Country Life?

-It’s in Turlough in County Mayo, just outside Castlebar on the N5 and a good distance away from the other branches of the National Museum of Ireland which are all in Dublin.
+It’s located in Turlough in County Mayo, just outside Castlebar on the N5 road.
+It’s a good distance away from the other branches of the National Museum of Ireland which are all in Dublin.
 The nearest town is Castlebar with Westport and the Wild Atlantic Way about half an hour drive away.
 You can take the N84 from Galway.
-Public transport links to the museum are poor but there’s lots of parking.
+There’s a train station in Castlebar on the Dublin to Westport line.
+Public transport links to the museum itself are poor but there’s lots of free parking if you’re driving.

 What is the National Museum of Ireland: Country Life about?